bayareadiscounts/bayareadiscounts/docs/CONTRIBUTING.md

 - Focus on public good and accessibility
 - No self-promotion or business advertising
 - This is NOT a business directory

+---

+## 🔒 Privacy & Data Practices {#privacy-and-data-practices}

+This project is privacy-first.
+Contributors must ensure changes do not introduce any collection of personal data or user tracking.

+- No user accounts or authentication.
+Do not add sign-in, user profiles, or backend user storage.
+- No email subscriptions or notifications.
+Do not add forms that collect email addresses or services that send emails to users.
+- Preferences are local-only.
+The “Update Filters” step flow stores selections in browser local storage; nothing is sent to servers.
+- Avoid cookies and tracking scripts.
+Keep analytics aggregate-only if present and self-hosted.
+- Respect Content Security Policy and security headers in configuration.

 #### ❌ What We Don't Accept